22 Wonderful Goldendoodle Hair Cuts You Can Give Your Curly-Haired Pet!

 As a result, this haircut is sometimes referred to as the Summer Cut.
 The coat is cut short throughout, with a little additional length on the top and around the tail, with this haircut.

+This is an excellent choice for extremely active dogs and requires little care.
 The kennel cut is also quite popular among Standard Poodle owners, and it is also very popular among Goldendoodle owners.

 5. Lamb Goldendoodle Cut